courtois-neuromod/cneuromod-things/README.md

 Installation
 ============

 All CNeuroMod data are made available as a [DataLad collection on github](https://github.com/courtois-neuromod/).
 The released datasets are described [here](https://docs.cneuromod.ca/en/latest/DATASETS.html).
-Datasets can be explored without downloading the data, and it is easy to download only the subset of data needed for a project.
+Datasets can be explored without downloading the data, and make it easy to download only the subset of data needed for a project.

 **1. Requesting access**